symfony/symfony-docs/introduction/http_fundamentals.rst

    :align: center

 And while the actual language used is a bit more formal, it's still dead-simple.
-HTTP is the term used to describe this simple text-based language.
+HTTP is the term used to describe this text-based language.
 The goal of your server is *always* to understand text requests and return text responses.

 Symfony is built from the ground up around that reality.
 Whether you realize